infphyny/FpgaRiscV/README.md

 # Examples of bare metal RiscV programming with a softcore on a fpga #

 This is a work in progress.
+Next thing to implement is a HDMI controller for video output.

 Bought a Deca board a few month ago to learn RiscV with a VexriscV cpu and wishbone bus to interface peripherals.
 For now my project is just programming RiscV bare metal, just basic stuff.